 Accommodation in Capoliveri

 Capoliveri is, in our opinion, the loveliest town on the island.
 It is on the top of a small hill and is quite lively at night.
-The main square is like a terrace with a sea view and almost every summer night hosts events, entertainment, and music concerts.
+The main square is like a terrace with a sea view.
+Almost every summer night hosts events, entertainment, and music concerts.

 Marciana Marina